Chilledheart/yass/BUILDING.md

 ## Windows/vcpkg

-1. Make sure you use Visual Studio 2015 Update 3 or later to get vcpkg work.
+1. Make sure you use Visual Studio 2019 or later to get vcpkg work.

 2. Run [vcpkg][vcpkg] to install required dependencies.
 ```